1214 Miramar Street Houston, TX 77006

 What is a wage withholding order?

-It’s an order provided to the obligor’s employer which results in an automatic deduction of the child support from the obligor’s paycheck.
+As your child support lawyer will explain, a wage withholding order is an order provided to the obligorís employer which results in an automatic deduction of the child support from the obligorís paycheck.
 That money is then forwarded to the Texas State Disbursement Unit in San Antonio, which, in turn, sends the payments to the obligee.

 How is child support enforced?

-The decree of divorce must have specific language on the amount of child support to be paid, who is to pay the support, who the support is payable to, where and how it is to be paid, and when it is to be paid.
+The decree of divorce must have specific language on the amount of child support to be paid, who is to pay the support, to whom the support is payable, where and how it is to be paid, and when it is to be paid.

 If specific language is not contained in your decree, you will have to file an enforcement action with the court if your former spouse becomes delinquent on child support payments.
-The court has the authority to issue a wage-withholding order (if one has not already been issued by the court) to deduct child support from the obligor’s earnings.
+It is advised to have one of Ramos Law Firmís child support lawyers in Texas write your decree to guarantee correct language.
+The court has the authority to issue a wage-withholding order (if one has not already been issued by the court) to deduct child support from the obligorís earnings.